-Substitute Teacher-Pay per day for days 11 - 29 of consecutive employment for one teacher: \$95.00 Substitute Teacher-Pay per day once past 30 or more consecutive days in same position: \$125.00 will pay the driver's substitute during the driver's absence.
+School Bus Activity Trip Driver: \$13.00 per hour.
+If the trip requires a driver to have a substitute, the District will pay the driver's substitute during the driver's absence.
 On an overnight trip, a driver will be paid a maximum of ten (10) hours per day.